hvitoi/tech-docs/os/linux/packages/community/jq.md

 # jq

-- JQ is a commandline JSON processor
+- JQ is a command-line JSON processor

 ```shell
 # Format the JSON pretty